phalcon-orphanage/docs/en/webserver-setup.md

 ![](/assets/images/content/webserver-wamp-manager.png)

 Open your browser to navigate to https://localhost.
 The WAMP welcome page will appear.
-Check the section `extensions loaded` to ensure that phalcon was loaded.
+Check the section `extensions loaded` to ensure that Phalcon was loaded.

 ![](/assets/images/content/webserver-wamp-phalcon.png)